ararog/MoneyBOT/README.md

 MoneyBOT
 ========

-MoneyBOT is a currency code command/bot for Slack.
+MoneyBOT is a currency quote command/bot for Slack.

 # Instalation